 Since settling in Connecticut, Michelle has appeared locally with The Heartbeat Jazz Band, the Galvanized Jazz Band, and with acclaimed pianist, arranger, and musical director Donn Trenner.
 In the fall of 2015 Michelle opened for comic legend Bob Newhart with a 10-piece Big Band for an audience of 5,000 at Casino Rama.
 Other recent performances include singing background vocals for Ronnie Spector (lead singer of “The Ronettes”), and guesting with Matt “Guitar” Murphy (“Blues Brothers”) opening for Little Richard at B.B.
 King Blues Club in NYC.

-Michelle currently stars in We’ve Only Just Begun: Carpenters Remembered, (formerly known in Canada as “Close to You: The Songs of the Carpenters”) and Merry Christmas Darling: Carpenters’ Christmas both National touring shows playing coast-to-coast in Performing Arts Centers and Casino Show Rooms including SOLD OUT appearances in Las Vegas and Downey, California, hometown of the Carpenters.
+Michelle currently stars in We’ve Only Just Begun: Carpenters Remembered, (originally produced in Canada in 2009 as “Close to You: The Songs of the Carpenters”) and Merry Christmas Darling: Carpenters’ Christmas both National touring shows playing coast-to-coast in Performing Arts Centers and Casino Show Rooms including SOLD OUT appearances in Las Vegas and Downey, California, hometown of the Carpenters.
 In 2015 an album of songs from the show was released entitled, “We’ve Only Just Begun: Carpenters Remembered”.
-Recorded in Nashville, it is available at shows and online at CD Baby, iTunes and Amazon!
+Recorded in Nashville, it is available at shows and online at CD Baby, iTunes and Amazon.
+On April 25, 2019, We’ve Only Just Begun: Carpenters Remembered will be the centerpiece of the Carpenters 50th Convention celebrating the 50th anniversary of the Carpenters first album.
+For more info: Carpenters50th.com and for tickets to the concert visit: DowneyTheatre.org